secure-compilation/SECOMP/README.md

 A few more details are provided in `test/backtranslation/README.md`.

-### Back-translation proof: `ccs-backtranslation`
+### Back-translation proof branch: `ccs-backtranslation`

-The `ccs-backtranslation` branch contains the back-translation proof.
+This branch contains the back-translation proof.
 Use `make proof` to replay the proof.

 The proof is complete.
 This proof is done in a slightly more complex setting where system calls can belong to particular compartments.
 Also some recent